TobiasKozel/VAE/README.md

 ## TODOs
 - Fix click at end of sounds for speex reampled sounds
+- Streaming
 - Split up pod data and internal data structures so they can be exposed to the public API as well.
-- Parameter controls and smoothing
+- More generic parameter controls and smoothing
+- Send Mixer effects
 - progress virtual voices and kill them so they don't pile up
 - Event queue for synchronized playback
-- State
+- State to alter parameters/events
 - Automation
 - Faster HRTF (currently in time domain and about 80 times slower than a normal voice)
-- HRTF interoplation
+- HRTF interoplation needed for fast movements
-- streaming
-- some sort of basic authoring tool
+- Some sort of basic authoring tool
 - Geometry and material system for obstruction and reverb zones

 ## Features